1 - KubeFleet quickstart using kind clusters

 # Run the script.

 It may take a few minutes for the script to finish running.
-Once it is completed, verify
+Once it is completed, the script will print out something

 the cluster is still in an unknown state, it might be that the member cluster